fairlearn/fairlearn/docs/user_guide/assessment.rst

 There are many other customizations that can be done.
 More information can be found in :meth:`pandas.DataFrame.plot`.

-In order to save a plot, access the `matplotlib` Figure as below and save it with your desired filename.
+In order to save a plot, access the :class:`matplotlib.figure.Figure` as below and save it with your desired filename.

 .. literalinclude:: ../auto_examples/plot_quickstart.py